aws-samples/pace-genai-demos/README.md

-# Generative AI demos using Amazon Kendra,LangChain and large language models using enterprise data
+# Harnessing the power of enterprise data with generative AI: Insights from Amazon Kendra, LangChain, and large language models

 This repository provides code samples for three Generative AI demos, licensed under MIT-0 license.